hiddentao/weber/README.md

     $ weber server

 This will launch a simple [Strata](http://stratajs.org/) server running on **http://localhost:9294**.
+This mode allows you to quickly test out your scripts, stylesheets and templates and rapidly iterate with them.

 But let's configure Weber first.
 Goto the root of your project folder and type:

     $ weber init